Wyko/essential_deathworlders/content/books/good-training-champions-pt-i/3-longest-prefix-match.md

 **Sister Niral**

 A little quick search on the "Gaoian Facebook" found her date very quickly.
-He said his name was Meereo, which was a fairly uncommon name, and when she found his picture…
+He said his name was Meereo, which was a fairly uncommon name, and when she found his picture...

 *He’s a Champion!?
 Oh, Great Mother!*

 "Champion, huh?
 Is that good?"
 Melissa had that open-mouthed, slightly predatory and *mischievous* grin that Niral had seen on so many of her Human friends.

 She stared, dumbfounded.
 "What do you mean, is that—*yes!"* She squeed excitedly at her good luck.
 "Champion!
 I’ve never even met one!
-There's only a *few dozen* of them among the billions of Gao, so to see one, let alone talk to one, let alone *court* one…" She yipped slightly in nervous excitement.
+There's only a *few dozen* of them among the billions of Gao, so to see one, let alone talk to one, let alone *court* one..."
+She yipped slightly in nervous excitement.

 "Okay, so a really good score!
 What’s a Champion?"

-"Well…" Niral suddenly realized she didn’t have a quick and easy definition to simply rattle off.
-"They’re…" She growled at herself gently, "Well, they’re a male thing.
+"Well..."
+Niral suddenly realized she didn’t have a quick and easy definition to simply rattle off.
+"They’re..."
+She growled at herself gently, "Well, they’re a male thing.
 Most of the major Clans have them, right?
-It’s…a Champion *is* the Clan, in a sort of symbolic way."
+It’s... a Champion *is* the Clan, in a sort of symbolic way."

-"So they…what, represent it?"
+"So they... what, represent it?"

-"Yes…after a fashion.
+"Yes... after a fashion.
 There’s no real Human equivalent.
-If you think of the Clans as maybe ‘nation-states’ they could be something like an…ambassador, and maybe a head of state.
+If you think of the Clans as maybe ‘nation-states’ they could be something like an... ambassador, and maybe a head of state.
 Both at the same time, maybe.
-But…not really.
-They don’t make policy or…not officially, anyway."
+But... not really.
+They don’t make policy or... not officially, anyway."

 "I think the word you’re groping for here is ‘figurehead,’ honey."

 "No, they’re more than a figurehead.
-That particular concept took me a while to grasp while I was studying for my duties, and it’s certainly applicable…but it’s not enough."
+That particular concept took me a while to grasp while I was studying for my duties, and it’s certainly applicable... but it’s not enough."

 "I think you may be overcomplicating this.
 They’re a *champion.* A champion is what they are, and championing is what they do.
 Got it."